 John had contracted dysentery at Lynn in 1216.
 Just before his death, John managed to dictate a brief will.
-The codicil of the will still survives and is on display in the cathedral library.
+The will still survives and is usually on display in the cathedral library.
 As part of that John requested: "I will that my body be buried in the church of St. Mary and St. Wulfstan of Worcester".

 Medieval effigies usually show the subject in the prime of life.
-John's tomb was opened twice.
-Once in 1529 when his head was covered with a monk's cowl, and the box part of the tomb was added to match the tombs of Prince Arthur and Griffiths ap Ryce.
+The effigy on John's tomb is unique - it is a life-like image of him and is the oldest royal effigy in England dating from 1232.
+The tomb has been opened twice.
+Once in 1529 when it was described that his head was covered with a monk's cowl, however it is now thought that this was his coronation cap.
+Also at that time the box part of the tomb was added to match the tombs of Prince Arthur and Griffiths ap Ryce.
 The tomb was opened again in 1797 when an antiquarian study of the body was made.

 John was found to be 5 ft 6½inches.
 A robe of crimson damask was originally covering the body, but by 1797 most of the embroidery had deteriorated.
 The remains of a sword lay down the left side of the body, and parts of the scabbard.
 The internal coffin was made of white Highley stone from Worcestershire.
 The coffin rests on the pavement of the Quire.